pedrohcdo/nest-mongo-e2e/README.md

 ## Testing the app

 The tests executed here use mongo in memory, as soon as the test is started mongo in memory starts automatically (without the need to use a uri) and after all the tests are executed, mongo is finished.
+The e2e tests are located in the `test` folder.

 ```bash
 # development mode